LifeOf97/highlighter/README.md

     // Programming language of the code snippet to be highlighted.
 Required.
     language: 'python', // default

     // Syntax highlighting style.
+Optional.
     // checkout the available styles at the features section of this readme.
     style: 'default', // default

-    // What format would you like to retrieve your code snippet.
-Required.
+    // In what format would you like to retrieve your code snippet.
     getFormat: 'html', // default

     // linenos is used to request if the result should have line numbers
-    // or not, this can be one of ['inline', 'table', False], defaults to
+    // or not, this can be one of ['inline', 'table', false], defaults to
-    // False, no line numbers.
+    // false, no line numbers.
+    // Optional.
     lineNos: false, // default

     // noclasses is used to define if the user requires inline css